aleph0io/aws-lambda-java-base-images/README.md

 # AWS Lambda Java Base Images

 This project provides AWS Lambda function base images for Java 17.
 The base images are publicly available available [in the ECR Public Gallery](https://gallery.ecr.aws/m6n4d7c2/sigpwned/aws-lambda-java-base-image).
 You should be able to use them directly in your builds.
+I expect to use these base images for production lambda functions reasonably soon, but in the meantime please consider them to be *very experimental*.

 ## Approach